ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 In addition to the off-the-shelf applications, a collection of custom-made Java programs employing various coding paradigms was developed.
 These programs encompass the most common paradigms encountered in the majority of commercial Java applications.

 For each category of custom-made application, the total running time is set to **20 minutes**.
+During this 20-minute runtime, consecutive runs of the same application are triggered until the time limit is reached.

+The reported throughput is computed at the end of the application execution runs, excluding a fixed initial warm-up duration of 5 minutes.

-During this 20-minute runtime, **intermediate power consumption** metrics (including thermal zone sensors, package temperature, etc.) are collected at a sampling interval of one second.
+During each application execution, **intermediate power consumption metrics**, such as thermal zone sensors and package temperature, are collected at a sampling interval of one second.

-The **total end-to-end energy** consumption is then calculated based on the intermediate power consumption over the 2-hour sampling interval.
+The **total end-to-end energy consumption** is then calculated based on the intermediate power consumption recorded over the 20-minute sampling interval.

 This approach considers the energy consumed from the moment an application starts until it stops, taking into account factors such as JVM initialization and application warmup periods.
 The rationale behind this approach is to reflect the total energy consumption (i.e., the total bill), encompassing all phases, rather than just the ideal state of each JVM.